 Our mantra is: be realistically ambitious.
 This involves understanding yourself and the rapidly changing and increasingly competitive graduate jobs market.
-Throughout your time at Essex, advisors in our Employability and Careers Centre, working closely with colleagues in the School of Law, are available to help you formulate your career plan.
+Throughout your time at Essex, advisors in our Student Development Team working closely with colleagues in the School of Law, are available to help you formulate your career plan.

 English language requirements for applicants whose first language is not English: IELTS 6.0 overall.
 Different requirements apply for second year entry, and specified component grades are also required for applicants who require a Tier 4 visa to study in the UK.

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
 Please note that date restrictions may apply to some English language qualifications